St James' Park: 1920–1990

 Between 1920 and 1930, plans were drawn up for a double-tiered stand by notable football architect Archibald Leitch.
 However, after planning disputes, all that was achieved was a small roof over the Leazes Terrace side (Sir John Hall Stand).
 Floodlights were constructed in the 1950s, with the first match played using them held on 25 February 1953 against Celtic.

-Up until the 1960s planning difficulties continued, culminating in lack of development of the ground being cited as the reason for failure of Newcastle United to secure the right to host a group stage of the upcoming 1966 World Cup following political disputes.
+Up until the 1960s, planning difficulties continued, culminating in lack of development of the ground being cited as the reason for failure of Newcastle United to secure the right to host a group stage of the upcoming 1966 World Cup following political disputes.

 In the late 1960s further attempts were made to develop the site, and the council proposed a multi-use sports development of St. James' Park.
 This was rejected as not financially viable.
-Plans were drawn up by the club for a move to a stadium in Gosforth, or even a groundshare with Sunderland A.F.C. in a new stadium on Wearside.
-These plans were withdrawn in 1971 after agreement to redevelop St James' Park was finally reached, after mediation by the then Minister for Sport, Denis Howell.
+Plans were drawn up by the club for a move to a stadium in Gosforth, or even a groundshare with Sunderland in a new stadium on Wearside.
+These plans were withdrawn in 1971 after agreement to redevelop St. James' Park was finally reached, after mediation by the then-Minister for Sport, Denis Howell.
 In 1972, work started on the East Stand, 50 years after it was last permitted to be developed.
-In 1978 the Leazes End was demolished, but relegation and financial difficulties meant the new stand was not built.
+In 1978, the Leazes End was demolished, but relegation and financial difficulties meant the new stand was not built.

 Entrance to the pitch from beneath the Milburn Stand.

 Investigations following the Bradford City stadium fire in 1985 identified a need to replace the ageing West Stand, which was demolished in 1986.
 Its replacement, the Milburn Stand, was named in honour of Jackie Milburn and opened in 1987.
 Further development was again shelved for lack of finance.

 Sir John Hall era

-Until the early 1990s the ground had achieved only modest expansion under various owners, with plans dogged by disputes and lack of finance due to poor on-field performances.
-In January 1992 businessman Sir John Hall, who had led the Magpie Group consortium in a hostile takeover of the club, was installed as chairman.
+Until the early 1990s, the ground had achieved only modest expansion under various owners, with plans dogged by disputes and lack of finance due to poor on-field performances.
+In January 1992, businessman Sir John Hall, who had led the Magpie Group consortium in a hostile takeover of the club, was installed as chairman.
 Sir John used his experience in property development to rapidly gain approval and invested heavily in the stadium with finances gained from success under new manager Kevin Keegan.

 1993 expansion

 The Leazes End that had been demolished but not replaced was finally rebuilt, and opened as the Sir John Hall stand for Newcastle's debut season in the Premiership in 1993.
 The Gallowgate End was rebuilt, the Milburn Stand modified, and a new pitch, drainage and floodlights were installed.
-With all four corners filled in with seating, by 1995 the stadium had reached a capacity of 36,610.
+With all four corners filled in with seating, by 1995, the stadium had reached a capacity of 36,610.